Last Updated on April 13, 2021 by Fiona Maclean

 Boutique Hotel in the 8ième Arrondissement Paris – Le Pavillon des Lettres.

 Any regular visitor to Paris will have their favourite Arrondissement.
 Mine has always been the 6ième – Saint-Germain-des-Prés, the Latin Quarter and the Luxembourg Gardens- an area full of cafés with history, old churches and heritage.
-I seldom stray – this time, tempted by a review in the ultra chic 8ième.
+I seldom stray – this time, tempted by a review in the ultra-chic 8ième.
 But, perhaps I’m missing out?
 The 8ième is quiet, charming and full of wonderful shops and arcades.
 If you ever wanted to understand Paris fashion, this arrondissement, straddled by the Champs Élysées and Boulevard Haussmann isn’t a bad place to start.
 Rue Faubourg St Honoré and some of the city’s best shopping.
 Or how about the luxurious shops of the Avenue Montaigne.
 You’ll find a wealth of ultra-expensive five-star hotels too.
 Government offices, embassies and more.
 If you are curious, you can find out more about which are the best Paris Arrondissements to stay in this great feature – where will you pick?